Araluen (NT)

 Educational outcomes in Araluen fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Araluen's educational attainment is notably high, with 33.3% of residents aged 15 and above holding university qualifications as of 2021, compared to the SA4 region's 20.1% and the Rest of NT's 20.1%.
-This figure is significantly higher than the broader benchmarks.
-Bachelor degrees are the most prevalent at 20.7%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.0%).
-Vocational credentials are also prominent, with 33.8% of residents aged 15 and above holding such qualifications - advanced diplomas account for 11.3% and certificates for 22.5%.
+Araluen's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 33.3% possess university qualifications, compared to 20.1% in the SA4 region and 20.1% in the rest of the Northern Territory.
+This educational advantage is led by bachelor degrees (20.7%), followed by postgraduate qualifications (8.6%) and graduate diplomas (4.0%).
+Vocational credentials are also prevalent, with 33.8% of residents holding such qualifications, including advanced diplomas (11.3%) and certificates (22.5%).

-Educational participation is high in Araluen, with 32.9% of residents currently enrolled in formal education as of the latest data.
-This includes 12.2% in primary education, 8.2% in secondary education, and 6.1% pursuing tertiary education.
+Educational participation is high, with 32.9% of residents currently enrolled in formal education, comprising 12.2% in primary education, 8.2% in secondary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education